medrimonia/PFA-Nethack/README.md

 The folder 'interface-perl' contains the perl interface.
 It has it's own README which explains how to use it.

-The folder 'patches' contains some patches allowing to disable hunger, monsters or other features of nethack.
+The folder 'patches' contains some patches that disable hunger, monsters or other features of nethack. nh-setup.sh will ask you if you want to use them before compiling.

 The folder 'java\_starter\_package' contains the source code of a bot written in java, a script called build\_starter\_package.sh builds a Bot.jar file.